AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-aem.md

 {{$include /help/_includes/aem-assets-integration-beta-note.md}}

-In Experience Manager assets, each asset is described by metadata which enables users to find assets, understand them more fully, and make decisions about managing and using them.
+The Experience Manager Integration for Commerce requires Commerce assets stored in AEM Assets to have specific metadata.
+This metadata helps customers find and manage Commerce assets, and also enables asset synchronization processes between Adobe Commerce and Experience Manager Assets.
+Assets that have the built-in or custom fields automatically map to the specified fields the first time an asset is sent to Experience Manager Assets.

+For the integration, you configure two types of metadata:

-- **[Metadata profiles](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/metadata-profiles)** let you apply default metadata to assets within a folder.
+- **[Metadata profile](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/metadata-profiles)** lets you apply default metadata to assets within a folder.
 All assets in the folder inherit the default metadata configured in the profile.

 - **[Metadata schema](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/manage/metadata-schemas)** defines the layout of the properties page and the set of fields that can be used as metadata properties on an AEM asset.

-The Experience Manager Integration for Commerce requires all Commerce assets stored in AEM Assets to have metadata stored in a metadata profile and added to a metadata schema.
-This metadata is used to manage communication and synchronization processes between Adobe Commerce and Experience Manager Assets.
+## Configure metadata

-For the initial onboarding, update the AEM Assets configuration with Commerce metadata by adding the the following fields to both an AEM Assets metadata profile and a metadata schema.
+For the initial onboarding, add the following Commerce metadata to both an AEM Assets metadata profile and a metadata schema.

 | Field type  | Label   | Property   | Default Value |
 |------ | ------- | ---------- | ------------- |
 | Text | **Does it exist in Adobe Commerce?** | `./jcr:content/metadata/commerce:isCommerce` | yes |
 | Multi Value Text | **Commerce mappings** | `./jcr:content/metadata/commerce:mappings` | none |

-Metadata maps when an asset is pushed from Commerce for the first time.
-Media assets that have the built-in or custom fields automatically map to the specified fields the first time an asset is sent to Experience Manager Assets.

-## Configure metadata

 ### Add Commerce fields to a metadata profile